-- 141. In deciding on projects to include in the AUASB's work program, the Board takes into consideration public interest concerns, the impact of emerging auditing and assurance issues and whether the project is likely to effectively address the underlying issues that have been identified. - 142.
-Based on the initial assessment undertaken by technical staff and Board debate, the AUASB identifies the projects for which formal Project Plans should be prepared for Board consideration and approval.
+147. In deciding on projects to include in the AUASB's work program, the Board takes into consideration public interest concerns, the impact of emerging auditing and assurance issues and whether the project is likely to effectively address the underlying issues that have been identified.